 - Child-linked course sections will no longer receive emails to update their syllabi.
-Since the action is already completed and filtered down from the master linked section, the email reminders should follow the same logic.
+Since the action is already completed and filtered down from the parent linked section, the email reminders should follow the same logic.

 Course Section Trend Analysis Report - Question ordering updated